levinboimtomer/penalized_unigram_segmentation/README.md

 * c is an offset parameter.
 Set c higher than 0 if short segments are unlikely.
 * beta is a coefficient governing how unlikely are long segments.

-This is a slight variation on the model proposed by Liang et al. (2009) in their paper "Online EM for Unsupervised Models".

 ### Testing and running the code